jjspill/fantasy_commenter/sleeper_service/README.md

 # Sleeper Service (I guess this should be called fantasy_data_service or something like that because we are not fetching leagues from sleeper here)

+## AHA!
+Moment

+- Don't need to have different stats data-types and extractors for each position.
+Just have one generic one with all the stats and then have a extractor function that gets all the stats.
+If the stat isn't there for the position then it will just be `None`.
+Then when sending to db we can filter out none.
+This might be a little weird but something to think about.
+The only issue is that right now I have it be 0 if its not in there because thats what it is in the sleeper API.
+But I can just change that to `None` and then filter out `None` when sending to the db.
+Not quite sure what to do but if they are separate types it gets a little interesting because some of them have a lot of overlap.
+Maybe we just need three QB, RB, WR/TE.
+Ah, but we also need defense and kicker.
+So maybe 5.
+Let me know what you think.

 ## Overview

 The sleeper service is responsible for: